 Four million.
 That’s the number of Filipinos living with undiagnosed eye problems according to the Department of Health (DOH).
 What’s more bothersome is the fact that eye problems left untreated can aggravate and can lead to visual impairment –including blindness.

-glaucoma and cataracts.
+The tricky part is, many eye problem symptoms don’t show up until there’s already damage to your eyesight or until the late stages of the eye disease, like in cases of glaucoma and cataracts.
 So even when you think your eyes are a-okay and your vision is normal, there’s no telling whether or not you’re part of the affected four million unless you have your eyes checked by a specialist.

 One out of every six people who have undergone an eye examination turned out to have an asymptomatic eye disease as concluded in a 2001 study in Canada.
 Asymptomatic, meaning how some eye diseases fail to show symptoms or outward signs that can alert the person of their ailments.

-We can’t stress enough the importance of getting an eye exam, visit your ophthalmologist to check for any eye problem symptoms, especially when you have these
+We can’t stress enough the importance of getting an eye exam, visit your ophthalmologist to check for any eye problem symptoms, especially when you have these risk factors:

 • Aging

-Long exposure to electronic and blue-light emitting devices
+• Long exposure to electronic and blue-light emitting devices

 • Family history of any eye disorders, hypertension, and diabetes